 Zealthy vs. Alternatives

 Zealthy's total monthly cost for compounded semaglutide ($286) is higher than the advertised $151 because the $135 membership is separate.
-When comparing apples to apples, Zealthy is roughly the same price as MEDVi ($299) and cheaper than Hims ($199+ all-inclusive) for the medication alone.
+When comparing total costs, Zealthy is roughly the same price as MEDVi ($299) and more expensive than ivim Health (~$195 total).
+Ellie MD charges more per month but requires no ongoing subscription.

 The insurance coordination is Zealthy's real edge.
 If your insurance covers brand-name GLP-1 medications, Zealthy can potentially bring your cost down to $25 per month (plus the $135 membership).
 No other platform matches this level of insurance support.